ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ## [1] 5
 ```

 In addition to standard alphanumeric characters, strings can also store various special characters.
-Special characters are identified using a backlash followed by a single character, the most relevant are the special character for tab : "\t" and new line : "\n".
+Special characters are identified using a backlash followed by a single character, the most relevant are the special character for tab : `\t` and new line : `\n`.
 To demonstrate the these special characters lets concatenate (cat) together two strings with these characters separating (sep) them:

 ```r
 cat("Hello", "World", sep= " ")